Alberto Talegalli

 Alberto Talegalli (2 October 1913 – 10 July 1961) was an Italian film actor.
 He appeared in 37 films between 1952 and 1961.
-He was born in Pincano (Spoleto), Italy and died in Gualdo Tadino, in the province of Perugia, Italy.
+He was born in Pincano (Spoleto) and died in Gualdo Tadino in the province of Perugia.

 Life and career

 After graduating from the liceo scientifico Talegalli became a bank clerk and a journalist for RAI television.
 After moving to Rome to pursue his passion for acting, he got the success thanks to Sor Clemente, a macchietta he created and successfully performed on stage, television, radio and in two comedy films by Camillo Mastrocinque.
 He died in a car accident, aged 47.